rptb1/tammy-norie/plan/unsinkability.rst

 2019-12-06  RB_   Added notes about lashing bags with folding pad eyes.
 2019-12-07  RB_   Wrote up research into bonding.
                   Added an inspection to the plan.
+2019-12-09  RB_   Added notes on ordering foam and pad eye.
+                  Added scans of original measurements from 2015.
 ==========  ====  ============================================================

 .. _RB: mailto:rptb1+tammy-norie@pobox.com